QardsJs/website/README.md

 ## Notice!

 Qards has not yet been officially released.
-Even though the code has been public all this time I am still working on breaking changes.
+Even though the code has been public all this time I am still working on breaking the changes.
 You can deploy it but be advised that certain things might not work at all.

 ## Installation

-There's nothing to install and you can get started right away by clicking on the "deploy to Netlify" button above.
+There's nothing to install and you can get started right away by clicking on the "deploy to Netlify" button given above.

 ### Admin interface